ministryofjustice/security-guidance/policies/secure-data-transfer-guide.md

 - encrypt the data over the network (in transit) using the appropriate encryption (TLS 1.2 or greater)
 - require strong authentication to ensure both the sender and recipient are who they claim to be.

-This also applies when transmitting any data over a wireless communication network (eg Wi-Fi), or when the data will pass through an untrusted network.
+This especially applies when transmitting any data over a wireless communication network (eg Wi-Fi), or when the data will pass through an untrusted network.

-If the MoJ is the controller of the data being transferred, the security storage requirements at the destination must be considered to adhere to the relevant regulation, such as PCI DSS or GDPR.
+If the MoJ is the controller of the data being transferred, the security storage requirements at the destination must be considered to ensure it adheres to the relevant regulation, such as PCI DSS or GDPR.

+When dealing with third parties consider whether any data sharing agreements or contracts are in place that cover the transfer of that data.
+Check whether there are any stipulations in place regarding the method of transfer that should be used.

+If personal data is being transferred to a third party then the privacy team must be informed to see if a Data Protection Impact Assessment is required.

 ## Data Transfer